A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Haydys--Witten homology

-\end{definition} \begin{remark} It might be helpful to emphasize that the one-parameter family of homology groups only exists if $W^4$ admits a non-vanishing vector field $w$.
+\end{Definition} \begin{Remark} It might be helpful to emphasize that the one-parameter family of homology groups only exists if $W^4$ admits a non-vanishing vector field $w$.
 Since any non-compact manifold automatically admits a non-vanishing vector field, this is only an obstruction for compact manifolds.
-Thus, for compact manifolds generally only the $\theta=0$ version of the Floer homology exists and \autoref{prop:background-dimensional-reduction-KW} states that in that case the Morse-Smale-Witten complex is generated by Vafa-Witten solutions.
-However, according to \autoref{thm:background-Kapustin-Witten-vanishing} finite energy solutions of the $\theta$-Kapustin-Witten equations on compact manifolds are trivial whenever $\theta\neq 0$ anyway, so we may simply adopt the convention that $HF_{\theta\/}(W^4)$ is the trivial group for all $\theta \neq 0$.
-The only situation where $HF_{\theta\/}(W^4)$ with $\theta \neq 0$ remains ambiguous is then in the context of infinite energy solutions on compact manifolds, which for example appear in connection with Nahm pole boundary conditions. \end{remark}
+Thus, for compact manifolds generally only the $\theta=0$ version of the Floer homology exists and Proposition~\ref{prop:background-dimensional-reduction-KW} states that in that case the Morse--Smale--Witten complex is generated by Vafa--Witten solutions.
+However, according to Theorem~\ref{thm:background-Kapustin--Witten-vanishing} finite energy solutions of the $\theta$-Kapustin--Witten equations on compact manifolds are trivial whenever $\theta\neq 0$ anyway, so we may simply adopt the convention that \smash{$HF_{\theta}\bigl(W^4\bigr)$} is the trivial group for all $\theta \neq 0$.
+The only situation where \smash{$HF_{\theta}\bigl(W^4\bigr)$} with $\theta \neq 0$ remains ambiguous is then in the context of infinite energy solutions on compact manifolds, which, for example, appear in connection with Nahm pole boundary conditions. \end{Remark}